Different types of microphones and when to use them: The shape of things to come

 What is a mic, really?

 Microphones capture sound waves in the air and turn them into identical electrical signals.
 To replicate the original audio, you can send the signals from the mic’s output to a mixer or audio interface for recording or to studio monitors (or mixing headphones), which turns them back into sound waves.
 But to get something good out of your speaker, you need to make sure you’re getting something good to begin with.
-So here’s our primer on what to expect from different types of mics.
+So here’s our primer on what to expect from different mics.

 Each of the three primary types of microphones—dynamic microphones, condenser microphones, and ribbon microphones—has a different method for converting sound into electrical signals.